manuel-covas/ESP-eBike/README.md

 # ESP-eBike
-ESP32 Firmware for a DIY eBike BMS and control board.
+ESP32 Firmware for a DIY eBike BMS and control board.\
+This software is licensed under BY-NC-SA 4.0, see [LICENSE.md](LICENSE.md), for any inquiry feel free to contact me at manuel.p.covas@gmail.com

 ## Project Configuration
 The default values are set according to this circuit board.\